kurtosis-tech/kurtosis-docs/architecture.md

 When the component being tested is the entire distributed system however, things become seriously difficult: where do we run the test nodes?
 How do we initialize their config & data files?
 Where do we run the test logic, and how does it talk to the system?
 How do we ensure the network is cleaned up after the test is done?

 These are challenging questions, and in our experience teams tend to go one of two ways: write their own automation framework from scratch, or skip sandboxed networks altogether and run a single long-lived testnet that everyone uses.
 The latter is error-prone and costly to maintain while the former is bespoke and costly to write.
-Ideally, teams would have a platform that automates the heavy lifting of eaach phase so they can focus on writing tests.
+Ideally, teams would have a platform that automates the heavy lifting of each phase so they can focus on writing tests.
 This is Kurtosis.

 Architecture
 ------------
-To see how Kurtosis resolves the distributed system testing challenges, here's a diagram of a Kurtosis testsuite for Microservice X that contains two tests:
+To see how Kurtosis resolves the distributed system testing challenges, here's an example diagram of a Kurtosis testsuite for Microservice X that contains two tests:

 ![](./images/kurtosis-architecture.png)